garden-io/garden/docs/reference/module-types/kubernetes.md

 Dev mode is enabled when running the `garden dev` command, and by setting the `--dev` flag on the `garden deploy` command.

+See the [Code Synchronization guide](https://docs.garden.io/guides/code-synchronization-dev-mode) for more information.

 | Type     | Required |
 | -------- | -------- |
 | `object` | No       |